MaoX17/RubricaActiveDirectory/readme.md

 ### RubricaActiveDirectory

-Address book from data in Active Directory
+Address book from data in Active Directory with qr-code dinamically generated

+Data mapping:

+title = this field HAVE NOT to be empty - if this field is empty the record will not shown on address book cn = Name & Surname department = Deparment company = Company
+TelephoneNumber = Telephone Number
+Email = Email